Jnull/ges-gameplay-TeamArsenal/README.md

 Run and options:
   - Run: Change Gameplay from Server Command - "ge_gameplay TeamArsenal"
-  - Options: ar_slapsperplayer - Controls how many slapper level steals each player may have (change in: "./gesource/teamarsenal.cfg") - Server Example - "ar_slapsperplayer 1" (0 to disable slapper level steal limit)
+  - Options: ar_slapsperplayer - Controls how many slapper level steals each player may have (change in: "./gesource/teamarsenal.cfg") - Server Example - "ar_slapsperplayer 1" (0 to disable limit, unlimited level steals)

 TeamArsenal is an extension to Arsenal with teams, every team starts out on a level 1 weapon and advances to the next weapon per how many kills the team has (players // 2 + 1 = kills to level).
 Slapper kills steal levels from the other teams (limited by default to 1 steal per player)